idrissyed7/DDSPermissionsManager/README.md

 This section describes how an Application authenticates with the DDS Permissions Manager and downloads its security documents.
 The process is illustrated using `curl` and assumes that `DPM_URL` is the URL of the DDS Permissions Manager.

-1. An Application Admin must generate a password by going to the Application detail screen and clickig "Generate Password."
+1. An Application Admin must generate a password by going to the Application detail screen and clicking "Generate Password."
 The Application Admin should also note the "Username" on the same screen.
 2. An application requests a JWT from the API.
 For, example

         curl -c cookies.txt -H'Content-Type: application/json' -d'{"username":"${USERNAME}","password":"${PASSWORD}"}' ${DPM_URL}/api/login